benji02/capstone_project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Since the project is made using Jupyter Notebook, you need Jupyter Notebook or a software compatible with .ipynb files.

 ### Prerequisites

-To use this Notebook properly, you will need to download the following datasets:
+Make sure you download the appropriate datasets and not just the notebook.

 * npm